zceehep/comp0034_week7/README.md

 # COMP0034 Week 6 Starter code and activities

+DO NOT USE - largely incomplete, rough outline only

 This repository contains the starter code for week 6 and the exercises for the following:

 - Create a base Jinja2 template and inherit in other pages